Top 10 Best Guitars of All Time: Coolest Guitars Ever

 Let’s revisit this claim a decade from now.

+And how could "the future" not be one of the best guitars of all time?
 I mean, as a working musician, trimming your gear down to the bare essentials is … er… essential.
 Do you really want to lug a ton of gear up and down those back stairs to perform for an hour and a half?
 With the GTRS P800, you can say goodbye to back problems and strained muscles.
 All you need is this guitar, a cable, and an amp and you’re good to go.
 Add the footswitch and you’re almost gig ready.
 If you’re a bedroom guitar player, all you’ll need is a pair of headphones and plug it into the guitar and you’ll be jamming with yourself for hours.

 The GTRS P800, takes out the need to have a load of gadgets because it already has a basic onboard processor for switching through presets.
 You can also connect to an android or iPhone device to access more effects and presets.
 You can program a drum machine, a metronome, a tuner, and all the other good stuff guitarists need to have fun sans the participation of the whole band.